-Following the partial asset transfer, Cegereal SA has undertaken to keep all Prothin SAS shares for a period of three years.
-In the same way, Prothin SAS has undertaken to keep the contribution premium (EUR 196,911k) under shareholders' equity for the same period, unless this restriction is waived in the event that the company has surplus cash.
+Following the partial asset transfer, Cegereal SA undertook to hold all Prothin SAS shares for a period of three years.
+Similarly, Prothin SAS agreed to maintain the EUR 196,911k in additional paid-in capital (contribution premium) under shareholders' equity for the same period, unless this restriction were to be waived in the event the company had surplus cash.